hanschacko/worldcup/README.md

 Part 2 : Developing Model with Elo Ranking <br><br>
 Replace the FIFA rankings in Part 1 with an Elo based scoring model and assess improvement, if any, on the overall classification accuracy on the same test set used in part 1. <br><br>
 Part 3 : Ensemble Models <br>
-The optimal combination of features from parts 1 and 2 (may include FIFA rank, Elo score, or both) will be used to train a variety of classification models (Random Forest, xgboost, LDA, QDA, KNN, etc.).
-The probabilistic results for each match (win, tie, loss) will be blended with the results of a Poisson Distribution model that uses the complete player ranking data scraped from sofifa.com for the FIFA 2018 video game to predict the group stages of the 2018 FIFA World Cup. <br><br>
+The features developed in Part 2 will be used to train a variety of classification models (Random Forest, LDA, QDA, KNN).
+The results for each match will be blended to create an ensemble meta-classifier and see if we can improve the test set results from the single decision tree classifer. <br><br>
 Part 4 : Predicting the 2018 World Cup<br>
-The knockout stages of the world cup will be simulated 1000 times to determine the probability of each team winning the tournament.
-Matches that result in a tie during the knockout stages will take into account the average penalty rating of the top 5 penalty shooters for each time from the sofifa.com data set to break the tie.
-The final result will be the probability of each of the 32 teams that qualified for the 2018 World Cup to win the tournament.<br><br>
+Lastly, the group stages of the World Cup will be predicted via the best classification model in Part 3.
+The knockout stages of the world cup will be simulated.
+Matches that result in a tie during the knockout stages will take into account the average penalty rating of the top 5 penalty shooters for each time from the sofifa.com data set to break the tie. <br><br>

 # Part 1: Baseline Model
 ## Load, Clean and Merge Data